sixcrm/SixCRMServerless/README.md

 1.  ~~When working with a new deployment, the lambda roles doesn't appear to have sufficient permissions to read/write against the DynamoDB tables.~~
 2.  ~~When deleting an instance, CloudFormation fails to delete the S3 bucket that holds the deployment artifacts as well as the IAM Role.~~
-3. Store Credit Card in Order Create doesn't make a lot of sense...
+3.  ~~Store Credit Card in Order Create doesn't make a lot of sense...~~
 4.  ~~Needs to store the CCs~~
-5. CC record missing from the transaction.
+5. CC record missing from the transaction. *Confirm*
-6. Occasionally, the product is missing from the transaction.
+6. Occasionally, the product is missing from the transaction. *Confirm*
-7. Customer doesn't need a billing address
+7. Customer doesn't need a billing address. *Confirm*